It’s that time of year again, the time when we find ourselves saying these same words over and over in IEP meetings:

 ESY (Extended School Year) is a service in a child’s IEP that addresses a child’s disability related needs in an effort to address regression, recoupment and to maintain a child’s emerging skills in relationship to goal progression during extended school breaks.
 What does this actually mean?
 It means that:

-• if your child has regressed (lost progress made on a goal/goals) and needs to recoup those skills then they qualify for ESY services and the services need to reflect the amount of time needed for the student to regain those lost skills.
+- if your child has regressed (lost progress made on a goal/goals) and needs to recoup those skills then they qualify for ESY services.
+These services need to reflect the amount of time needed for the student to regain those lost skills.

-• if your child needs to maintain emerging skills, or skills they have begun to gain with a risk of loss, then they qualify for ESY services.
+- if your child needs to maintain emerging skills, or skills they have begun to gain with a risk of loss, then they also qualify for ESY services.
+This is very important to know and understand as often in IEP meetings district and school teams seem to base ESY eligibility only on regression.
+This article from COPAA is another helpful resource to understand ESY and eligibility for ESY.

 What services happen in ESY?

-The answer is a simple one: The services that your child needs to make and maintain progress on their goals during extended school breaks.
-It could be speech, Occupational Therapy, Specialized Academic Instruction, Physical Therapy, etc. What goal areas did your child have regression in and now needs recoupment?
-Which goals does your child have emerging skills where there would be concern about potential loss?
-Those would be the services that your child needs during ESY.
+The answer is a simple one: The services that your child needs to maintain progress on their goals during extended school breaks.
+It could be speech, Occupational Therapy, Specialized Academic Instruction, Physical Therapy, etc. What goal areas are being worked on and which ones have a risk of regression recoupment or have a need to maintain emerging skills?
+Those would be the services that your child needs during their ESY service.

 What do you mean when you say ESY is not a place?